Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "All_Carriers"
       style="width:600;height:300px;" />

-If you want to use a non-graphical approach , the *table* function can work well.
+If you want to use a non-graphical approach, the table function can work well.

 ``` r
 > check_cont <- table(flights$carrier)